Menu

 • Oversight of service provider compliance policies and procedures was effective.

-• Oversight of service provider compliance policies and procedures is weak or not effective.
+• The oversight of service provider compliance policies and procedures is weak or ineffective.

-• Quality control and forensic testing processes were effectively identifying exceptions and compliance issues.
+• Quality control and forensic testing processes effectively identify exceptions and compliance issues.

 • Quality control testing was not uniformly effective in identifying exceptions/issues.